Gabrielms-1/Gabrielms-1/README.md

 ### :hammer_and_wrench: Things I am currently working on:
 - Finish my Computer Science graduation
-- Taking online courses about OOP, Python and Data Science
+- Taking online classes about OOP, Python and Data Science
 - Working on a quiz project based on C++

 ### 🌅 Things I am challenging myself with: